20 things to do in Queenstown in Winter 2020

 16. Just 30 minute from Queenstown you’ll find a small wine region in the valleys of Gibbston.
 To keep warm, many Queenstown wineries have wine tastings and restaurants on-site so you can taste world-class wine, stay indoors and indulge while being surrounded by an outlook of spectacular snowy mountains.
 Or take part in a guided wine cave tour and wine tasting at Gibbston Valley Winery.

 17. Minus 5 Ice Bar & Below Zero Ice Bar is made from actual ice, so there’s a lot of power hiding in the names of these frosty establishments!
-Not only are these ice bars beautifully sculptured so you can hang out in below temperatures, but they also serve up fabulous cocktails, which of course have to be enjoyed in style…by wearing a proper Eskimo jacket!
+Not only are these ice bars beautifully sculptured so you can hang out in below temperatures, but they also serve up fabulous cocktails, which of course have to be enjoyed in style…by wearing a proper winter jacket like the one pictured!

 18. Milford Sound – Keen on undertaking a day trip to the eighth wonder of the world?
 All you need to do is take a 4 ½ hour drive OR fly with Air Milford (who was voted #1 Scenic Flight on Trip Advisor) if that’s within your budget.